|

 with transactions on other resources (databases, other JMS sessions, etc.).
 Since Java distributed transactions are

-controlled via the Java Transaction API (JTA), use of the session's commit and rollback
+controlled via the Java Transaction API (JTA), use of the session's commit

 methods in this context is prohibited.